MicrosoftDocs/powerbi-docs/powerbi-docs/service-admin-alternate-email-address-for-power-bi.md

 ## Email address resolution in Azure AD

-When capturing an Azure AD embed token for Power BI, you can use three different types of email:
+To capture an Azure AD embed token for Power BI, you can use one of three different types of email addresses:

 * The main email address associated with a user’s Azure AD account